-If you arrive by public transport, you can take Metronit line 1 or 2 to the Kiryat Ata junction.
+You can take Metronit line 1 or 2 to the Kiryat Ata junction if you arrive by public transport.
 And at Kiryat Ata junction, take line number 22 towards Kiryat Motzkin until you reach the park.

 You can also get there by train.
-Take the train to Kiryat Motzkin train station, and from there, you can take a 20-minute walk or take bus line 22.
+Take the train to Kiryat Motzkin train station.
+From there, you can take a 20-minute walk or take bus line 22.

 Hay Park Amusement Park

-This post will be mostly dedicated to the zoo, but I wanted to mention the Amusement Park’s opening hours, in case you are interested.
+This post will be primarily dedicated to the zoo, but I wanted to mention the Amusement Park’s opening hours.